Research and Publications

 Slavery and Race: Philosophical Debates in the Eighteenth Century, New York: Oxford University Press, 2024.

-Slavery and Race: Philosophical Debates in the Sixteenth and Seventeenth Centuries, Oxford University Press, forthcoming (June 2024).
+Slavery and Race: Philosophical Debates in the Sixteenth and Seventeenth Centuries, New York: Oxford University Press, 2024.

 Leibniz on Causation and Agency, Cambridge: Cambridge University Press, 2017.